janaxs/javascript-style-guide/README.md

 JavaScript Style Guide for client and server code, clean, unobtrusive, unopiniated, without transpilation and plain basics together with jscs and jshint configurations.

+Test files are in `test` and they should pass using the config files `.jscsrc` and `.jshintrc`.
+This document explains and describes the setup.

 This is also known as the dbwebb style guide for JavaScript.